leleobhz/ctfpad-docker/README.md

 # CTFPad Docker Container
-Dockerized version of CTFPad by StratumAuhuur.
+Dockerized version of CTFPad by StratumAuhuur and modified by Suppito.

 # Setup
 `docker pull pqatsi/ctfpad`